Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

 \subsection{Background: Graph Attention Networks}

-While the global self-attention mechanism is powerful, most networked systems exhibit a known graph structure, such as physical or communication networks.
-To leverage this topology as an inductive bias, we employ the Graph Attention Network (GAT) architecture, which adapts self-attention to graph domains\cite{velickovic2018graph}.
+While the global self-attention mechanism is powerful, most networked systems exhibit a known graph structure.
+To leverage this topology as an inductive bias, we employ GATs, which adapt self-attention to graph domains \cite{velickovic2018graph}.